-There aren’t any active Paxil cases in U.S. courts, but McIntyre Law is still leading the fight for justice.
+Currently, in Canada, there are still class-action lawsuits underway over the role of selective serotonin reuptake inhibitor (SSRI) antidepressants in birth defects.
 We believe that Paxil’s manufacturer GlaxoSmithKline may not have adequately informed parents like yourselves about the risk of serious birth defects.
 Parents shouldn’t be kept in the dark, and McIntyre Law is leading the fight for justice.

-If a new class-action Paxil lawsuit started, anyone in the U.S. who suffered from the effects of Paxil would be eligible to join.
-At McIntyre Law, our clients come from all over the country.
-They appreciate that even though we aren’t nearby, we treat them as if they were right around the corner.
-Our founder, Noble McIntyre, is just a phone call away.
+McIntyre Law is based in Oklahoma, but our clients come from all over the United States and Canada.
+They appreciate that even though we may not be nearby, we still treat them as if they were right around the corner.
+Our founder and senior partner, Noble McIntyre, is just a phone call away.

-If your child suffers from a heart defect, autism, or another condition that may have been caused by Paxil, you may be eligible to file a lawsuit.
+If you’re Canadian and your child suffers from a heart defect, autism, or another condition that may have been caused by Paxil, you may be eligible to file a lawsuit.

 A big company like GlaxoSmithKline will have experienced lawyers on their side.
 You should have your own talented and strategic legal team.
 Hiring McIntyre’s experienced Paxil lawyers will level the playing field as you and your child face off against Big Pharma.

 When a lawyer works on a contingency fee basis, they’re agreeing to accept a fixed percentage of any monetary rewards from your lawsuit to cover their legal fees.
 If there are no rewards from your Paxil case, you don’t pay the lawyer.

 At McIntyre Law, we get paid if, and only if, you do.